mckeont/Relational_SDD/README.md

 https://mckeont.github.io/Relational_SDD/

-his tutorial is meant to provide an example of how to design a relational spatial database for spatial querying through the use of freely available resources.
+This tutorial is meant to provide an example of how to design a relational spatial database for spatial querying through the use of freely available resources.
 All you will need is a computer, an internet connection, and some patience.
 In this exercise, you will learn how to use point-level data from the US- EPA’s Toxic Release Inventory Program ( TRI ) and join it by spatial location to polygon-level data of census tract boundaries from census.gov.

 QGIS and DBeaver can be used to manage the data.
 LucidCharts can help us easily sketch an Entity-Relationship Diagram.
 PostgresSQL with the PostGIS extension will be used to write code to process and analyze these data.